dmorenog01/dmorenog01/README.md

 - 👀 I’m a Computer Science student at FIU.
 - 🌱 I’m currently learning full-stack development with Javascript.
 - ✔  You can contact me at dmorenogiordanelli@gmail.com
-- 🎈 I will happily talk about private repositories on one on one meetings.